-The dissertation proposal must be submitted to the dissertation advisor by March 1 of the student's third year of study; a revised proposal goes to the Graduate Coordinator, dissertation-committee members, any additional field examiners, and the oral examination chair by April 1.
-The oral field exams and dissertation proposal defense occur not later than the third week of April of the student's third year of study.
-The student must contact the graduate coordinator for assistance in scheduling their oral examinations and dissertation proposal defense by February 15th.
-The examiners will be the dissertation committee and any other field examiners not on the dissertation committee.
-In all cases, there will be overlap between the two groups, which will make it more common for there to be a total of between 4 and 6 examiners.
+The dissertation proposal must be submitted to the dissertation advisor in draft form by March 1 of the student's third year of study; a revised proposal goes to the Graduate Coordinator, dissertation-committee members, any additional field examiners, and the oral examination chair during the first week of April (at least 14 days before the proposal defense).

 The dissertation proposal should explain the significance and originality of the proposed topic.
-It includes a statement of justification, a working argument, hypothesis, or set of questions to be answered, a preliminary bibliography and primary source list, and a tentative chapter outline and plan of work.
+It includes a statement of justification, a working argument, hypothesis, and/or set of questions to be answered, a preliminary bibliography and primary source list, and a tentative chapter outline and plan of work.
 Proposals generally range in length from 15 to 20 pages of narrative in addition to the bibliographies.